-Not sure what to do in Wellington?
-Here’s a quick Wellington attractions guide including the best places to visit in Wellington…
+Not sure what to do in Wellington on your visit?
+Here’s a quick guide to the top attractions & best places to visit in Wellington, New Zealand…

 Explore local culture at the Museum of New Zealand Te Papa Tongarewa